msharekh/LineOnLine/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 https://jsonplaceholder.typicode.com/

+## Configure the debugger
+We need to initially configure the debugger.
+To do so, go to the Run and Debug view (⇧⌘D) and select the create a launch.json file link to create a launch.json debugger configuration file.
+Choose Web App (Edge) from the Select debugger dropdown list.
+This will create a launch.json file in a new .vscode folder in your project which includes a configuration to launch the website.